The Saudi Organization for Chartered and Professional Accountants

 SMO 2: International Education Standards

-Since the Ministry of Higher Education determines requirements for obtaining an accounting degree, SOCPA engages with the Ministry to promote revised 2015 IES, as well as to identify any gaps.
+Since the Ministry of Higher Education determines requirements for obtaining an accounting degree, SOCPA engages with the Ministry to promote the latest IES benchmarks, as well as to identify any gaps.
 SOCPA’s Education Committee monitors new and revised standards and will notify the Ministry of Higher Education of any changes.

-In order to obtain the CPA designation, the law stipulates that individuals are required to be Saudi nationals; have at least a bachelor’s level degree in accounting or equivalent (as determined by the Ministry of Higher Education); fulfill practical experience requirements; and become members of SOCPA.
-Individuals with bachelor’s level degrees in accounting or equivalent (as determined by the Ministry of Higher Education) may apply for membership as CPA trainees, and are referred to as “Associate Members.”
+To obtain the CPA designation, the law stipulates individuals are required to be Saudi nationals; have at least a bachelor’s level degree in accounting or equivalent (as determined by the Ministry of Higher Education); fulfill practical experience requirements; and become members of SOCPA.
+Individuals with bachelor’s level degrees in accounting or equivalent (as determined by the Ministry of Higher Education) may apply for membership as CPA trainees and are referred to as “Associate Members.”
 Associate Members can practice bookkeeping.
 Associate Members are subject to SOCPA’s rules and regulations, including CPD requirements.

 CPAs are required to remain members of SOCPA in good standing as evidenced by being included in the SOCPA License List.
-They may continue to practice the audit profession as long as they complete their CPD requirement of 20 verifiable CPD units (60 hours) every year and continue to adhere to SOCPA’s rules and regulations.
+They may continue to practice the audit profession if they complete their CPD requirement of 20 verifiable CPD units (60 hours) every year and continue to adhere to SOCPA’s rules and regulations.

 SMO 3: International Standards on Auditing

-The Certified Public Accountants (CPA) Regulation No. M12 of 1991 designates SOCPA as the audit standard-setter in the jurisdiction, under the supervision of the Ministry of Commerce.
-As of 2019, the 2018 version of ISA has been endorsed for application in the jurisdiction.
+The Saudi Organization for Chartered and Professional Accountants (SOCPA) Regulation issued pursuant to Cabinet Resolution No. 416 of 2021 designates SOCPA as the audit standard-setter in the jurisdiction, under the supervision of the Ministry of Commerce.
+As of the date of the assessment, the 2018 version of ISA has been endorsed for application in the jurisdiction.
 SOCPA translated the handbook in line with IFAC translation policy, available here.

-SOCPA reports that it monitors new and revised standards promulgated by the IAASB with the intention of updating education and examination programming and translating the standards accordingly on an ongoing basis.
+SOCPA reports that it monitors new and revised standards promulgated by the IAASB to update education and examination programming and translate the standards accordingly on an ongoing basis.

-To support implementation, SOCPA notifies its members of all new and revised ISA and other pronouncements issued by the IAASB through its website and magazine, and provides training and implementation guidance to promote proper understanding and use of ISA.
+To support implementation, SOCPA notifies its members of all new and revised ISA and other pronouncements issued by the IAASB through its website and magazine, and provides training and implementation guidance.
 SOCPA also developed a certification examination on ISA for its members which has been available since May 2017.

 SMO 4: Code of Ethics for Professional Accountants

-The Certified Public Accountants (CPA) Regulation No. M12 of 1991 delegates authority to the Saudi Organization for Certified Public Accountants (SOCPA) to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.
+The Saudi Organization for Chartered and Professional Accountants (SOCPA) Regulation issued pursuant to Cabinet Resolution No. 416 of 2021 delegates authority to the Saudi Organization for Chartered and Professional Accountants (SOCPA) to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.

 As of the date of the assessment, SOCPA reports that it adopted the 2020 Handbook of the International Code of Ethics for Professional Accountants, including international independence standards, which is the latest version of the Code.
 SOCPA also noted that some parts of the Code have been modified (e.g., Section 600 was modified to state that the only permissible non-assurance services are listed in a permissible services list).